• Home

 Rating: 4 ½ / 5

-This pleasant trail, part of the Grand Rounds National Scenic Byway, follows Saint Anthony Parkway through the many landscapes of Northeast Minneapolis.
-It starts out in a hilly neighborhood with many parks (including the highest point in Minneapolis), then crosses a trainyard with views of downtown, and finishes up along the Mississippi River.
-The trail has lots of rest stops and maps.
-A fun ride.
+This pleasant trail, part of the Grand Rounds National Scenic Byway, follows residential street Saint Anthony Parkway through the many landscapes of Northeast Minneapolis.
+It starts out in a hilly neighborhood with many parks (including the highest point in Minneapolis, Deming Heights), then crosses a train yard with views of downtown, and finishes up along the Mississippi River.
+It's a fun and rewarding ride.

 _________________________________________________________________________________________________________________________________________________________